SharePoint/PnP-Guidance/articles/app-model-recipe-themes.md

 - There are many required content placeholders in SharePoint master pages which must not be removed or they will cause the pages to error.
 You will know when you have removed a required content placeholder because the minute you deploy it and assign the master page to your site errors will appear.

 **When is it a good fit?**
 This option works well when your branding needs are very specific or you are using Publishing sites.
-Responsive Web Design requirements are a good example of specific branding requirements which are best implemented via a custom master page.

 **Recommended deployment approaches**